yopdog/test22/Liberland-constitution.md

   * **§IV.16(1)** All ordinary Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
   * **§IV.16(2)** All ordinary Bills shall be subject to the power of general veto by the Citizens as provided in §IV.24.
 * **§IV.17.** A Constitutional Bill shall propose an Amendment to this Constitution.
-  * **§IV.17(1)** All Constitutional Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives and shall be subject to the power of general veto by the Citizens as provided in §II.25.
+  * **§IV.17(1)** All Constitutional Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
+  * **§IV.17(2)** All Constitutional Bills shall be subject to the power of general veto by the Citizens as provided in §II.25.
   * **§IV.17(2)** a Constitutional Bills that sets to make changes to the Bill of Rights must, in addition to being passed in the assembly, pass in a national referendum with over three-quarters approval.
 * **§IV.18.** A Citizanship Fee Bill shall propose to alter the Citizanship Fee of the Free Republic of Liberland.
   * **§IV.18(1)** All Citizanship Fee Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
-  * **§IV.18(2)** All Citizanship Fee Bills shall be subject to the power of general veto by the Citizens as provided in §IV.25.
+  * **§IV.18(2)** All Citizanship Fee Bills shall be subject to the power of general veto by the Citizens as provided in §IV.24.
   * **§IV.18(7)** The Citizanship Fee shall be levied for one or more of the following purposes only:
    * **§IV.18(7)(a)** maintaining the United Cantons Assembly and it's Departments;
    * **§IV.18(7)(b)** maintaining the High Court of the Free Republic of Liberland;